Japan Cup

 The Japan Cup (ジャパンカップ, Japan Kappu) is a Group 1 horse race in Japan, held annually on the last Sunday of November, post time of 15:40 at Tokyo Racecourse in Fuchū, Tokyo.
-It is a flat race ran over a distance of 2400 meters (about 1 1/2 miles, or 12 furlongs) with a maximum of 18 horses.
+It is a flat race run over a distance of 2400 m with a maximum of 18 horses.

-First run in 1981, the Japan Cup was originally created by the Japanese Racing Association (JRA) in order for local racehorses to have the opportunity to compete against horses of an international caliber and to promote goodwill within the racing community worldwide.
-Similar to races such as the Prix de l'Arc de Triomphe, Melbourne Cup and the Breeders' Cup, the Japan Cup is an international invitational event, with invitations extended to top-performing horses age 3 and above from around the world, particularly those who have won or placed highly in other major Group 1 races in the year.
-The race is one of the world's richest, reaching a total prize purse of over one billion yen in 2023, with winners of the event frequently breaking national or international prize money records.
-It is often one of the most attended races of the year hosted by the JRA, regularly reaching 100,000 people in attendance.
-It is also the middle leg of the informal "Autumn Triple Crown," a series consisting of the autumn Tenno Sho, the Japan Cup and the Arima Kinen; the JRA offers a large bonus to any horse that wins all three.
+First run in 1981, the Japan Cup was instituted by the Japan Racing Association (JRA) to give local horses the opportunity to compete against those of international calibre and to promote goodwill within the racing community worldwide.
+Similar to the Prix de l'Arc de Triomphe, the Melbourne Cup and the Breeders' Cup, the Japan Cup extends invitations to top-performing horses aged three and above from around the world.
+The race is one of the world's richest, with a total prize purse of over one billion yen since 2023, and regularly attracts an audience of 100,000 people.
+It is the middle leg of the informal Japanese "Autumn Triple Crown" along with the Tennō Shō (Autumn) and the Arima Kinen.

-Despite a relatively short history compared to other horse races, the Japan Cup has established itself as an international contest with winners from all over the world, and is regularly ranked highly in the International Federation of Horseracing Authorities (IFHA)'s annual "Top 100 Group 1 Races of the Year" compilation due to its high quality and depth of racers.
-In the early era of the event, the race was dominated by foreign horses, with 14 of the first 25 races' winners coming from abroad.
-However, since 2006, no horse from outside of Japan has won the race.
+Despite a short history, the Japan Cup has established itself as an international contest with winners from all over the world, and it is regularly ranked highly in the International Federation of Horseracing Authorities (IFHA)'s Top 100 Group 1 Races of the Year compilation due to its high quality and depth of racers.
+In its early history, the race was dominated by foreign horses, with eight of the first ten winners coming from abroad.
+However, in recent years the number of overseas entries has significantly declined, and in the last 20 years only one horse from outside of Japan has won.